papr8ka/-lwjgl-basics-wiki/Home.md

 ### The API

-*lwjgl-basics* also acts as a minimal shader-based library for 2D LWJGL sprite games.
+You can also use the *lwjgl-basics* source code as a minimal shader-based library for 2D LWJGL sprite games.
 It provides essential utilities for textures, shaders, and sprite rendering.

 For a large game project, a platform like [LibGDX](http://libgdx.badlogicgames.com/) may be more suitable.